-In these works, bodies become a site for excavation, emotional and physical; they are replete with fissures and sutures, and are also subject to the authority of objects and architectural design—devices of control that make the viewer acutely aware of their own body in space.
+Within each of these bodies of work, the concept of the body runs as a through line.
+As Simonetti articulates, she is interested in “the unstable line between the body that is a threat and the body that is threatened.”
+In these works, our bodies and the bodies of others become sites for excavation, emotional and physical; they are replete with fissures and sutures and are also subject to the authority of objects and architectural design—devices of control that make the viewer acutely aware of their own body in space.

 Fin Simonetti is a Canadian artist and musician based in New York.
 Recent solo exhibitions include Head Gusset, Cooper Cole, Toronto (2019); Pledge, Company Gallery, New York (2019); Pastoral Emergency, SIGNAL, New York (2018); LIFEMORTS, Interstate Projects, New York (2017); and IS PATH WARM?, Good Weather, North Little Rock (2017).
 Group exhibitions include Harvest, Slash Art, San Francisco curated by Bob Linder (2020); Dog Days, CLEARING, New York (2019); Cerrajeria, Lock Up International, Mexico City (2018); and Industry Woman, MoMA PS1, New York (2016), among others.
 Her debut album ICE PIX was released on Hausu Mountain, 2017.